JTheDumbDumb/JTheDumbDumb/README.md

 No.

 ## What do you do?
 Programming (mostly).
-I usually just think of a project that's too big for a single person and then try to implement it, find a problem, spend 2-4 hours trying to troubleshoot it and then I fail and give up the project, I guess.
+I usually just think of a project that's too big for a single person and then try to implement it, find a problem, spend 2-4 hours trying to troubleshoot it and then fail and give up the project.
+That loop of torment goes forever until I actually finish a project and then take a break for a month.
+Miserable innit?

 ## Are you good at programmi-
 **No.**